-The Ratchadapisek Bridge Lampang
+The Ratchadapisek Bridge in Lampang

 The iconic Ratchadapisek Bridge in Lampang crosses the Wang River.
 It is also known as Ratchada or White Bridge.
-At this location, a wooden bridge was constructed in 1894 to honour the 25th anniversary of the accession of the throne by King Rama V or Chulalongkorn.
+At this location, The constructed a wooden bridge in 1894 to honour the 25th anniversary of the accession of the throne by King Rama V or Chulalongkorn.
 The bridge collapsed in 1901 under the force of teak logs that floated down the river from the Chae Hom area.
-It was decided to construct a new and stronger bridge with an iron-wood structure at this location.
-That bridge was opened in 1905 but also was not able to withstand the force of teak logs in the flooding season.
+They decided to construct a new and stronger bridge with an iron-wood structure at this location.
+That bridge opened in 1905 but also was not able to withstand the force of teak logs in the flooding season.
 It collapsed in 1915.
 Finally, King Rama VI agreed on the construction of a concrete bridge.
 This bridge opened in 1917 and it is still there.

-There was a flood caused by “forest water” from the Chae Hom area northeast of Lampang where the Wang River originates.
-This happened on August 27, 1919.
-Logs damaged houses on Kad Tong Ta which was called the Chinese market at that time.
+“Forest water” from the Chae Hom area northeast of Lampang caused massive flooding of the Wang River on August 27, 1919.
+Consequently, teak logs damaged houses on Kad Tong Ta which was people called “the Chinese market” at that time.
 The flood went up to the offices of the Louis T.Leonowens company that were located on the other side of the river before the Rachadapisek Bridge as we found out.
 The bridge withstood the force of the teak logs.